Revenue Reverend

 Notes:

-2. The values in brackets are known from the printer's archive in the British Library but have not been recorded hitherto as issued stamps.
+1. The values in brackets are known from the printer's archive in the British Library and have not been recorded hitherto as issued stamps.

-3 Only one printing of each stamp is recorded in the Crown Agents archive.
-Print quantities for each value were as follows:
+3. Only one printing of each stamp is recorded in the Requisition Books:

 Picture